-At The Lea, this money will be used in order to provide:
+At The Lea, this money will be used in order to:

-- Additional support staff to develop the outcomes of children who have been identified as needing “catch up” in their learning.
+- Fund additional support staff to develop the outcomes of children who have been identified as needing “catch up” in their learning.

-- Attainment outcomes at end of 2020-21 for all year groups will be at least in line with those at the end of 2019-20.
+- By the end of the 2021-22 year, attainment outcomes for all year groups will be at least in line with those at the end of the 2019-20 year.

-- The mental health needs of pupils are met and supported by the school.
+- The mental health needs of pupils that have arisen as a result of the pandemic are met and supported by the school.

 Catch Up at The Lea is